starcitizen-lug/knowledge-base/wiki/Home.md

 > (Nov 17, 2022) **DXVK 2.0**
 > - DXVK 2.0 changes the way shaders are handled on some Nvidia cards and may provide better performance than async (see the [release notes](https://github.com/doitsujin/dxvk/releases/tag/v2.0)).
 If you have worse performance on 2.0, remove the the `DXVK_ASYNC=1` environment variable.
 > - DXVK 2.0 requires Nvidia driver **v510.47.03** or later, but **v520.56.06** or later is recommended.

-> (Oct 20, 2022) **Graphics driver out of date**
-> - You may see a popup that your graphics driver is out of date.
-This is a warning that can be ignored.
-To remove this warning, disable `DXVK-NVAPI/DLSS` in your Lutris runner options.

 **Easy Anti-Cheat**